Code-Institute-Submissions/data-centric-dev-milestone/README.md

 I have created a simple yet sleek style and layout to ensure all user-types can use the website without errors.
 The navigation is very easy to use and I have included many call-to-actions to help users get to where they need to be quicker.
 All forms are created with guidence on what to enter.
 For example, I have asked that people enter new ingredients one per line.

-I created mockups using my preffered prototyping software, Adobe XD.
-The mockups can be found in PDF format here - https://github.com/cobyfoster/data-centric-dev-milestone/tree/master/static/media/mockup.pdf
+I created wireframes using my preffered prototyping software, Adobe XD.
+The wireframes can be found in PDF format here - https://github.com/cobyfoster/data-centric-dev-milestone/tree/master/static/media/
-If the above link returns GitHub errors, refer to this dropbx link - https://www.dropbox.com/s/yctaq48sgbqcxzz/mockup.pdf?dl=0
+If the above link returns GitHub errors, refer to this dropbx link - https://www.dropbox.com/sh/b37uwqzqgutwbt8/AAB8qQWU0wDdnCJqTbopZIn0a?dl=0

-I used the mockups as guidence and then futher edited the layout in code to make it more user friendly and responsive.
-The design itself is naturally responsive so I did not need to do tablet mockups.
+I used the wireframes as guidence and then futher edited the layout in code to make it more user friendly and responsive.
+The design itself is naturally responsive so it did not require many updates.

 ## Features